PatMiekina/mongoDB_tutorial/README.md

 ```
 # Routing

-15. Create a routes.js file in src folder -> this is where we will move all the routes that express is using so that index.js is only used to manipulate the logic of the whole app, rather than the logic of each individual route/page
+15. Create a *routes.js* file in src folder -> this is where we will move all the routes that express is using so that index.js is only used to manipulate the logic of the whole app, rather than the logic of each individual route/page

 ```
 touch src/routes.js
 ```

-in index.js file remember to require routes.js file:
+in *index.js* file remember to require *routes.js* file:
 ```javascript
 const routes = require('./routes');
 app.use('/', routes)
 ```

-16. In the routes file add:
+16. In the *routes.js* file add:
 ```javascript
 const express = require('express');
 const router = express.Router();
 module.exports = router;
 ```

-Then, cut all the **routes - only routes!** from the index.js and paste them into routes.js. <span style="color:red">Remember to change app.request_name to router.request_name!</span>
+Then, cut all the **routes - only routes!** from the *index.js* and paste them into *routes.js*. <span style="color:red">Remember to change app.request_name to router.request_name!</span>

-This is what your index.js file should look like:
+This is what your *index.js* file should look like:

 ```javascript
 // Import protected information from .env file